didix21/mdutils/README.md

 [![Build Status](https://travis-ci.org/didix21/mdutils.svg?branch=master)](https://travis-ci.org/didix21/mdutils)

 # mdutils
-This package contains all of this utils necessary to create a Markdown file while you are executing python code.
-This package it is useful when you are interested in save data on file and give format to it at the same time.
+This package contains all necessary utils to create a Markdown file while you are executing python code.
+This package it is useful when you are interested in save data on files and give format to it at the same time.

  ## Features